HSemic/AskIt/README.md

 Welcome to AskIt!

 This web app allows users to post questions and answers.
-Fell free to try it out.
+Feel free to try it out.

 This app is deployed with Netlify and can be accessed here: https://mop-react-frontend.netlify.app/.